 Top itineraries in Lofoten Islands

-This seven-night tailor-made itinerary really captures the essence of the beautiful Lofoten Islands, mixing fjord and mountain scenery with picturesque villages, historical sites and traditional rorbu accommodation.
+This weeklong, tailor-made road trip captures the essence of the beautiful Lofoten Archipelago, mixing fjord and mountain scenery with picturesque villages, historical sites and traditional rorbu accommodation.

 Winter in the Lofoten Islands provides a landscape of snow-covered mountains, icy fjords, beaches and colourful fishing villages.
 Northern Lights enthusiasts are rewarded with frequent and colourful displays during winter.
 Wildlife lovers will find whales and sea eagles on a range of boat trips.